 - (a) The Recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
-No negative impacts on equality groups or potential for infringement of individuals' human rights have been identified arising from the recommendations contained in the report because all grant applicants must submit valid constitutions containing equality statements.
+No negative impacts on equality groups or potential for infringement of individuals' human rights have been identified arising from the recommendations contained in the report because it is for noting only.
 If required following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be published on the Council's website.

-- 8. Health and Safety Implications
+- 8. Health and Safety Implications None.

-None.

-- 9. Procurement Implications
+- 9. Procurement Implications None.

-None

 - 10. Risk Implications None.

-- 11. Privacy Impact None.